lightbend-labs/dbuild/docs/src/sphinx/index.rst

 dbuild can be used as a debugging tool: an affected project can be automatically configured with the exact set of dependencies that caused the failure, preparing the necessary environment for further debugging.

 Please the rest of this guide to discover how dbuild works, and how you can use it with your project.

-Start the tour from :doc:`introduction`.
+This guide starts with :doc:`introduction`.

 Contents
 --------